What is Transition School?

 Transition School (TS) is a one-year college preparatory program for students intending to enter the Early Entrance Program at the University of Washington (EEP).
 Students intending to enter the Early Entrance Program must successfully complete Transition School before they are admitted into the University of Washington as undergraduates via the Early Entrance Program.

 This is not a dual enrollment program; students leave the K-12 school system to enter Transition School.
-Generally, students enter the program after having completed the 8th grade.
+Students enter the program after having completed the 8th grade.
+Students must be 14 or younger at the start of school in September.
 Once admitted, Transition School students take courses in English, History, Biology and Precalculus that are fast-paced, in-depth and accelerated.
 Students also participate in service-learning during Spring Quarter, and take a University course during Spring as well.

-The Transition School accepts 18 students into the program each year.
-Students attend classes at the Robinson Center on the University of Washington campus, starting at 8:30AM and ending usually by 3PM..
+Admitted students attend classes at the Robinson Center on the University of Washington campus starting at 8:30AM and ending usually by 3PM.
 They also individually attend a weekly tutorial in which they work on study skills and talk one-on-one with a faculty member.

 In their coursework, students acquire the habits-of-mind and the study skills that will be essential to success at the University.
 They learn to be responsible for their own learning and how to ask for help.
 We emphasize values of collaboration, non-competition, and community.
 Students are welcome at the Robinson Center throughout the day, and encouraged to socialize with each other.
 Our older students, currently UW undergraduates, serve as teaching assistants in the TS classroom, and also mentor the Transition School students via a TS/EEP mentoring organization.